jm96441n/jrnlSync/README.md

 `setup`
 `notion`

+NOTE: Right now only the body of the notes are synced, soon we'll be syncing both the title and body.

 ### `setup`

 This command should be used the first time you download the package, as it's used to set the cron job that will perform